cuemacro/chartpy/README.md

 # Coding log

+* 03 May 2017 - Added more on contributors
 * 24 Apr 2017 - Added extra xkcd example
 * 19 Feb 2017 - Added simple animations for matplotlib
 * 16 Feb 2017 - Added VisPy support for plotting and added demo example